dllllb/neurips2021-nethack-raph/README.md

     ## Install NLE according to the instructions above
     ```

-4. Try out random rollout script in `rollout.py`.
+4. Try out a random agent by setting `AGENT = RandomAgent` in `submission_config.py` and then running `rollout.py`.

+5. See [this](/nethack_baselines/torchbeast/README.md) for an example of how to train and submit an IMPALA agent.
+Check out `nethack_baselines` for more examples.

 ## How do I specify my software runtime / dependencies ? - TODO